The last island on the Outer Banks, Ocracoke Island in North Carolina is full of history, natural beauty, and untamed and raw appeal.

 This quirky little truck is the best places to eat on Ocracoke.
 The menu includes Seafood, Mexican, and Fusion cuisines mostly.

 If I have to define Eduardo’s, I’d say – Food Artist!
 Eduardo and his family are friendly and joyful people.
 Ask for recommendations and they are ready to help.
 Food so fresh and mouth-watering that makes you crave for more.
 The best part is its grab-and-go aspect.
-I mean if you are in hurry to catch a ferry, can grab tacos and eat on the go.
+I mean if you are in a hurry to catch a ferry, can grab tacos and eat on the go.
 How convenient it is!
 And in case you have enough time in hand, sit back, relax and relish the meals at one of the picnic tables there while enjoying the views of beautiful and rustic Ocracoke Island.
 Isn’t it a win-win situation? 🙂

 The wide menu ranging from Yummilicious burritos, tacos, quesadillas, enchiladas, nachos and much more.
 They even had an option of mango salsa.
 The food prices were reasonable.